-Reducing the fever will not help your child get rid of the infection but it will relieve the discomfort associated with it and allow for an opportunity to re-evaluate your child's symptoms.
+When your child has a fever, it is a sign that their immune system is fighting off an infection.
+Reducing the fever will not get rid of the infection, but it can relieve some discomfort and allow for an opportunity to re-evaluate your child's symptoms.

 - Loss of appetite